machinalis/iepy/docs/tutorial.rst

             'import_time': str(datetime.datetime.now())
         })

-The keys for the dictionary are essentially free-form, At this moments there are no values with a predefined semantic, so you may choose whatever you want for your application.
+The keys for the dictionary are essentially free-form.
+At this moment, there are no values with a predefined semantic, so you may choose whatever you want for your application.